Are trolls real? Decide for yourself – after joining us on a full-scale exploration of trolls in Norway, that is.

 Once Christianity was introduced to the region, trogres became enemies of the church, too.
 They were depicted as the embodiment of all things impure and were frequently depicted ravaging churches and attacking priests.

 Afraid of the sunlight (and probably only that), trogres lived in dark and often dangerous places like cliffs, caves, and deep crevices.
-The reason they shied away from the sun was because it could petrify them into solid stone.
+The reason they shied away from the sun was that it could petrify them into solid stone.

 Which brings us to later folk traditions.
 After being primordial giants, trogres played etiological legends, which explained the origin of strange natural phenomena such as lakes, craters, and rock formations.
 There are even Norwegian mountain trolls.